 To calculate the empirical P-value, it’s important to recall the alternative hypothesis, which is that the Patriots’ drops are too large to be the result of chance variation alone.

-The “direction of the alternative” is towards large drops for the Patriots, with correspondingly large values for out test statistic “Patriots’ average - Colts’ average”.
-So the P-value is the chance (computed under the null hypothesis) of getting a test statistic equal to our observed value of 0.73352272727272805 or larger.
+Larger drops for the Patriots favor the alternative hypothesis.
+So the P-value is the chance (computed under the null hypothesis) of getting a test statistic equal to our observed value of 0.733522727272728 or larger.

 empirical_P = np.count_nonzero(differences >= observed_difference) / 10000 empirical_P